-Every secondary academy in our Group is at a different stage in their school improvement journey.
+In addition to our universal offer, we recognise that every secondary academy in our Group is at a different stage in their school improvement journey.
 As such, we have a tiered approach to individual school support, so that the needs of every school can be met whilst we continue to strive for excellent practice and continuous improvement.

-We have four broad categories of school which balances a common ambition for all schools with the flexibility to support those schools that need it most.
+We have four broad categories of school, which balances a common ambition for all schools with the flexibility to support those schools that need it most.
 These are: